Advanced equipment for Magnetic Particle Testing: Innovations, standards and high sensitivity technologies

 • Induction coils: Generate strong and homogeneous magnetic fields, ideal for inspecting large or complex-shaped parts.

 The selection of the magnetization method depends on the type of component and the defects expected to be found.
-These techniques ensure that magnetic particle testing remains an essential tool for inspecting ferromagnetic materials.
+These techniques ensure that Magnetic Particle Testing remains an essential tool for inspecting ferromagnetic materials.

-1 IMG 1 ING Advanced equipment for magnetic particle testing Innovations standards and high sensitivity technologiescopia
+1 IMG 1 ING Advanced equipment for magnetic particle testing Innovations standards and high sensitivity technologiescopia resultado

 Figure 1.
 Types of magnetization.
 Courtesy of INTECH Peru Welding and Slideshare.

-New developments in advanced Magnetic particle Testing (MT) equipment
+New developments in advanced Magnetic Particle Testing (MT) equipment

-Magnetic particle testing has evolved significantly with the development of technologies that increase the accuracy, efficiency and adaptability of inspections.
+These testing has evolved significantly with the development of technologies that increase the accuracy, efficiency and adaptability of inspections.
 Below, we explore the major innovations in modern equipment.

 High-resolution sensors

-How they work:
+How do they work?

-1. Data capture:
+1. Data capture

 • The sensor takes detailed images or digital records of the inspected area.

-• For instance, if a component has a small crack, the sensors accurately detect the concentration of magnetic particles in that spot.
+• For instance, if a component has a small crack, the sensors accurately detect the concentration of Magnetic Particles in that spot.

-1. Real-time analysis:
+1. Real-time analysis

 • The sensors send the captured data in real time to a computer or analysis system.